 Ruth suggests activities to keep you entertained each week like family game night and craft projects which are fine if you have a family and y’all are going through this process together.
 But as someone who lives alone and is an introvert, I even found myself wanting the company of people.
 I wanted someone to share the struggles with and chill with that understood the goal and wouldn’t make suggestions like “Let’s order pizza.”
 I would highly recommend doing the challenge with a friend if you are single like me.

 I was usually too tired after work to want to meet up with friends, so not spending on entertainment was only a challenge on Saturday and Sunday when I wanted to reward myself for working so hard.

-- My DIY habit is quiet costly.
+- My DIY habit is quite costly.

 Since I wasn’t out spending money I had time to work on a few projects:

-Unfortunately I had a list of items that I needed to purchase to complete the projects.
+Unfortunately, I had a list of items that I needed to purchase to complete the projects.
 I realized how much those quick trips to Wal-Mart and Home Depot were really costing me.